opensearch-project/project-website/_posts/2025-05-05-Introducing-MCP-in-OpenSearch.md

 Currently these 4 tools are available:

-* list_indices: Lists all indices in OpenSearch.
+* ListIndexTool: Lists all indices in OpenSearch.
-* get_index_mapping: Gets the mapping for specified index.
+* IndexMappingTool: Retrieves index mapping and setting information for an index in OpenSearch.
-* search_index: Searches an index using a query.
+* SearchIndexTool: Searches an index using a query in OpenSearch.
-* get_shards: Gets information about shards in OpenSearch cluster.
+* GetShardsTool: Gets information about shards in OpenSearch.

-We encourage the community to contribute and add more tools to this repo.
-You can contribute by commenting on our RFC document, raising issues on the GitHub repository, or submitting pull requests with new tools or improvements.
-For now, please use the temporary repository linked above until the official release is available.
+For full tool documentation, see the [available tools guide](https://github.com/rithin-pullela-aws/opensearch-mcp-server/blob/main/README.md#available-tools).

+We welcome community contributions!
+Please review our [developer guide](https://github.com/rithin-pullela-aws/opensearch-mcp-server/blob/main/DEVELOPER_GUIDE.md) to learn how to add new tools or enhance existing ones.

 ### Claude desktop Integration:

 Claude desktop natively supports MCP via stdio protocol, making integration straightforward:

-#### Step1: Configure the Claude Desktop
+**Step1: Configure the Claude Desktop**

-* Go to Settings > Developer > Edit Config
+* Go to `Settings > Developer > Edit Config`
-* Add the OpenSearch MCP server in the claude_desktop_config.json file
+* Add the OpenSearch MCP server in the `claude_desktop_config.json` file

 ```json
 {